jmcouillard/s3-backup/README.md

 # S3 backups

 Setup an automated backup of your webserver to an Amazon S3 account.
-Optimized for Mediatemple DV Managed 4.
+Optimized for Mediatemple DV Managed 4, in "power-user" mode.

+Should be working correctly on any CentOS/Plesk 11.5 system.

 Adapted from [github.com/mdylanbell/gsbackup](https://github.com/mdylanbell/gsbackup), without the web application part.